Raleigh Chapter 13 Bankruptcy Attorneys

 Corporations and partnerships cannot file for bankruptcy under Chapter 13, though most other individuals whose debt amount meets certain requirements are eligible to file for Chapter 13 Bankruptcy.
-To meet these requirements, an individual’s debt cannot exceed $394,725 in unsecured debts—those that do not have any collateral taken to secure against non-payment—and cannot exceed $1,184,200 in secured debts—those where the borrower has offered up assets as collateral.
-Additionally, anyone filing for any bankruptcy chapter must first receive credit counseling from a reputable source within 180 days of filing.
+Additionally, anyone filing for any bankruptcy chapter must first receive credit counseling from an approved source within 180 days of filing.
 Bankruptcy can be complicated, and the qualified Raleigh Chapter 13 Bankruptcy Attorneys are here to help.

 Can filing for Chapter 13 Bankruptcy stop my home from being foreclosed?